Netherlands Work Visa for IT Professionals - Strategic Route

 Single Permit (GVVA)

-The GVVA (Gecombineerde vergunning voor verblijf en arbeid) is a combined permit for both residency and work.
+The GVVA (Gecombineerde Vergunning voor Verblijf en Arbeid) is a combined residence and work permit.

-The highly skilled migrant program is designed for highly skilled professionals who have a job offer from a recognized sponsor in the Netherlands.
+The Netherlands HSM visa is designed for highly skilled professionals with a job offer from a recognized Dutch sponsor.

 Seasonal Work Permit

-Seasonal work permits are for foreign nationals employed in seasonal industries such as agriculture and tourism.
+This permit applies to foreign nationals employed in seasonal sectors such as agriculture, horticulture, and tourism.

-These permits are usually valid for up to 24 weeks.
+These permits are generally valid for up to 24 weeks.

 Intra-corporate Transferee (ICT) Permit